closerdao/proof-of-presence/README.md

 # Proof of Presence

 This is a collection of contracts aiming to implement tokenized timeshare access to land projects.
+You can read more about Closer in our [Documentation](https://closer.gitbook.io/closer-protocol/)

 This contracts include: